John Laws: Early career

-Laws left 2UE in 1959, and moved to the Hunter Valley, where he ran a farm.
+Brennan; Laws and Withers are said to have had the best voices on radio during this period.

 In 1962, he moved back to Sydney, where he joined 2GB, remaining with the station for two years before he rejoined 2UE in 1964.
 His stint at 2UE continued until 1969, at which point he contracted to 2UW, where he was to remain for almost 10 years.
 He returned to 2UE in 1979, this time for another five years.
 He then moved to 2GB after a highly publicised bid for his services, but returned to the 2UE fold when the station was number eight in the ratings.
 The return of Laws was the primary cause of the station becoming number one in Sydney for many years.
 Laws' radio program was syndicated nationwide, and was especially popular in rural areas.
 Capital city stations taking Laws included 4BC in Brisbane, 2CC in Canberra, 7HOFM in Hobart and Mix 104.9 in Darwin.

 In 1983, Communications lecturer Glen Lewis wrote of Laws:

 He sets the agenda by complaining vigorously about something, lays down the line for the day, then accepts calls which mostly reflect his own viewpoint... he mostly gets the restatement of cliched views [from callers]...
 Technically, he foregrounds minority group negative stereotyping in his show.
 Informally, he specialises in moral crusades against the unrespectable weak – the unemployed, prisoners, homosexuals, anti-nuclear demonstrators – in the name of the upright citizen and honest taxpayer.